-The first stage of this project focused on a representative sample of 64 three- and four-voice motets from the French repertoire dating from c.1300 to c.1350 (that is, a repertory that bridges the ars antiqua and ars nova) and offers examples of both those styles of music notation.
-Presented here are 24 motets from the eighth fascicle of the Montpellier Codex, copied in the 1310s; 18 motets from Roman de Fauvel (copied c.
-1317) and the Brussels Rotulus (copied c.
-1330); and 22 motets from the Ivrea Codex that are also listed in the table of contents of the Tremoïlle Index (both these sources date from the 1370s or later).
+The first stage of this project focused on a representative sample of 61 three- and four-voice motets from the French repertoire dating from c.1300 to c.1350 (that is, a repertoire that bridges the ars antiqua and ars nova) and offers examples of both those styles of music notation.
+Presented here are 24 motets from the eighth fascicle of the Montpellier Codex, probably copied early in the fourteenth century; 17 motets from Roman de Fauvel (copied c.
+1317-22) and the Brussels Rotulus (copied c.
+1330); and 20 motets from the Ivrea Codex that also happen to be listed in the table of contents of the Tremoïlle Index (both these sources date from the 1370s or later).

-Working from the lessons learned during the process of encoding this repertoire, future plans include encoding a larger repertoire of medieval polyphony, most likely another self-contained ars antiqua repertoire, such as the remaining motets from the the eighth-fascicle Montpellier motets and/or the Roman de Fauvel, or from another fascicle of the Montpellier Codex, or perhaps the 100 motets transmitted in the Bamberg Codex.
-If you have a repertoire of compositions that you would like to encode, and have the time and/or resources to transcribe and proofread your transcriptions according to the process outlined below, please be in touch and we can offer further guidance.
+Working from the lessons learned during the process of encoding, we hope to add new encodings to this selection of motets, most likely another self-contained ars antiqua repertoire, such as the remaining motets from the the eighth-fascicle Montpellier motets and/or the Roman de Fauvel, or from another fascicle of the Montpellier Codex, or perhaps the 100 motets transmitted in the Bamberg Codex, or the smaller number in the Turin Codex.
+If you have a repertoire of medieval compositions notated in mensural notation that you would like to encode, and have the time and/or resources to transcribe and proofread your transcriptions according to our guidelines, please get in touch with the Project Director for further guidance.